Competition between service providers with strategic resource allocation: application to network slicing: Game model and analysis

 where

 This tells us that, in each cell, the subscribers to the service are split proportionally between the NSTs with the coefficients $s_i^\beta$.
-We observe that $\rho_i^{(j)}=\rho_i$ solely depends on the shares of the NSTs and on $\beta$, and, consequently, is the same across all cells.
+We observe that $\rho_i^{(j)}=\rho_i$ solely depends on the shares of the NSTs and on $\beta$, and, consequently, it is the same across all cells.
+From these results, each NST can calculate its weights corresponding to the proposed solution by solving~\eqref{eq:penetration_NLeq_ref} and then applying~\eqref{eq:genSolWeights}.
+For this, the only information required is the normalized capacity in all cells, the number of users in all cells, and the share of all tenants.

-As a complementary result to that of Proposition~\ref{prop:penetration_normCapacity}, the following proposition establishes that in the equilibrium the subscription ratio in all cells is maximum if all NSTs have the same share.
+As a complementary result to that of Proposition~\ref{PROP:PENETRATION_NORMCAPACITY}, the following proposition establishes that in the equilibrium the subscription ratio in all cells is maximum if all NSTs have the same share.

 \begin{proposition} For given fixed values of the normalized capacities $\ncap{j},\ j \in \mathcal{B}$, the subscription ratio in each cell is maximum when all NSTs are allocated the same share

 and is minimum when a single NSTs is allocated all resources